apindipsi22/Securing-SSH-Access-on-Proxmox-VE-9/README.md

 - ✅ Administrative tasks on the command line require `sudo`, ensuring better traceability
 - ✅ Authentication is secured by a cryptographically robust SSH key
 - ✅ The new `pveadmin` user has full access to the web interface, equivalent to root
+- ✅ Two-Factor Authentication (MFA) adds an extra layer of security to web interface access

 ## 🔒 Best Practices